-This section contains or links to articles about packaging for Universal Windows Platform (UWP) apps.
+This section contains or links to articles about packaging Universal Windows Platform (UWP) apps in MSIX and AppX app packages for deployment and installation.
+Some of these links go to relevant articles in the MSIX documentation.

 |Package a UWP app with Visual Studio||To distribute or sell your Universal Windows Platform (UWP) app, you need to create an app package for it.|